PPRPMU/PMU-playbook/Resources/Data_Entry_-_Application_and_Permit.md

 # PHILADELPHIA PARKS & RECREATION
 ## Application and Permit Guide
-1. Open the AAP PDF file from the Backlog.
+1. Move the Application and Permit Guide (AAP) PDF file from the "Backlog" to the "In Progress" folder, then open it.
+(Files should be named on the date of intake using the format: yyyyMMdd.)Open the AAP PDF file from the Backlog.
 2. Open PPRstat from your Desktop.
 3. Select Username from drop-down menu.
 Hit the first button next to the drop down menu to begin session.
    [![PPRstat Login](https://raw.githubusercontent.com/PPRPMU/PMU-playbook/master/Images/Data_Entry_-_Application_and_Permit/pprstat_login.jpg)]()